margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Revelation

-"But God hath revealed them untu us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God."
+"But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God."

 * the Holy Ghost teacheth